m4ttsch/omscs-notes-notes/information-security/authentication.md

 ## Threat Modeling of the Password Method
 How can we attack password-based authentication?

-A password is a secret shared between a legitimate user and the system, but that doesn’t mean an attacker can’t try to guess it.
+A password is a secret shared between a legitimate user and the system, but that doesn't mean an attacker can't try to guess it.
 As obvious as it may seem, using common or weak passwords presents a real vulnerability in authentication systems.

 When you authenticate with a computer system, how do you know that you are really talking to the system instead of a program that is impersonating the system?
 A hacker can create a fake login program and then steal your credentials as you type them in.